KILTprotocol/nextjs-sporran-credential-login/README.md

 In order to use the web3 login, the service needs its own DID and provide a [well known domain linkage credential](https://identity.foundation/specs/did-configuration/).
 A well known domain linkage credential provides a credential for users to verify the domain belongs to the given service.
 Creating a way to share public keys with the application and user.

-You can create and attest your well known domain linkage credential or you can use the verification setup tool in the [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/tree/main/recipes)
+You can create and attest your well known domain linkage credential or you can use the verification setup tool in the [KILT Distillery CLI](https://github.com/KILTprotocol/kilt-distillery-cli/).

 Use the KILT Distillery CLI to setup:

 - .env
 - didConfiguration.json

-## Disclaimer
-This code is not for production use.
-It serves as an example workflow for accepting Credentials.

 After you have a create the well known domain linkage for the application, you will need to add it to the `.env` file as shown below